OFFICE OF THE REGISTRAR

 Schedule Changes.
 Students can make changes to the initial class schedule by completing a Drop/Add Form and submitting it to the Registrar's Office during regularly scheduled office hours.
 Schedule changes are permitted during the first nine days of the semester without penalty.

 Dropping a Course.
-Complete a Drop/Add Form and return it to the Office of the Registrar for official processing.
+Complete a Drop/Add Form and return it to the Office of the Registrar (with approved signatures) for official processing.
 A "W" grade will be assigned to all drops processed after the ninth day of the semester.
 All students must be officially registered, in order to receive college credit.
 Students who attend classes without being officially registered during the semester that credit is requested will not be permitted to register retroactively.

 Auditing a Course.
 Students may register for "Audit" in any course offered at the University.
 Students should understand that "Audit" is not convertible to "Credit" nor is "Credit" convertible to "Audit" once the registration is complete.
 The fees for auditing a course are the same as those for enrolling for credit.